This notice was updated on 27 July 2023 to let you know that our registered address has changed.

 We only process your personal data when the law allows us to do so.
 Data protection laws require that we have a “lawful basis” for processing your personal data.
 The lawful bases include processing for a contract, to comply with law, legitimate interest, vital interest, substantial public interest, or consent.
 We have explained below what lawful bases we rely on to use your personal data.

-Contractual requirement – we use your personal data to fulfil a contract that we have with you or in order to enter into a contract with you (for example, to provide online banking, Property Finance or Investment services to you).
-This includes using details about you to: (i) consider whether we can provide services to you; (ii) provide the services that we say we will provide in our terms; (iii) exercise our rights under a contract with you; (iv) resolve complaints and other disputes; and (v) contact you.
+• Contractual requirement – we use your personal data to fulfil a contract that we have with you or in order to enter into a contract with you (for example, to provide online banking, Property Finance or Investment services to you).
+This includes using details about you to: (i) consider whether we can provide services to you; (ii) provide the services that we say we will provide in our terms; (iii) exercise our rights under a contract with you such as arrears recovery or enforcing or protecting our security; (iv) resolve complaints and other disputes; and (v) contact you.

 • Vital interest – We may share information about you with other parties (e.g. law enforcement) if it is necessary to protect your or another person’s life.

-• Exercising legal rights – We may also need to process special category personal data to establish, defend or conduct legal claim (this includes obtaining legal advice).
+• Exercising legal rights – We may also need to process special category personal data to establish, defend or conduct legal claims (this includes obtaining legal advice).

 Further information on the lawful bases for processing personal data can be found on the ICO website.